dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 1. long and complex stylesheets are difficult for clients and even other experienced coders to decipher
 1. even the original coder can be stumped about what they did 6 months ago, when they have since evolved their coding style
 1. visualising stylesheets allows developers to see at a glance whether a style already exists before authoring new styles
-1. exposing modifiers encourages development of reusable code that can be skinned
+1. exposing modifiers encourages development of reusable components that can be skinned
 1. reused and resuable code = less code to download, less code to maintain
 1. visual documention provides an easy way to check that there are no bugs, oversights, or redundant rules in the CSS
 1. HTML demos assist back-end developers and other front-end developers in troubleshooting integration issues, and identifying what is in the 'box of bits'